GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/topics/colab/index.md

-This is because the colab only uses the classifier model to infer topics, whereas `chrome://topics-internals` uses Chrome's Topics implementation, which uses a [manually-curated list of topics](/docs/privacy-sandbox/topics/#manually-curated) (rather than the classifier model) for the top
+This is because the colab only uses the classifier model to infer topics, whereas `chrome://topics-internals` uses Chrome's Topics implementation, which uses a [manually-curated list of topics](/docs/privacy-sandbox/topics/topic-classification/#the-classifier-model) (rather than the classifier model) for the top
-10,000 sites. <!-- will need to link to topic-classification page -->
+10,000 sites.
+The list is found in `override_list.pb.gz`, which is available in the `chrome://topics-internals/` page.
 {% endAside %}

 ## Next steps

-If you’re an ad tech developer, [experiment and participate](/docs/privacy-sandbox/topics-experiment/) with the Topics API, and check out the [Topics API demo](/docs/privacy-sandbox/topics/demo).
+If you're an ad tech developer, [experiment and participate](/docs/privacy-sandbox/topics-experiment/) with the Topics API, and check out the [Topics API demo](/docs/privacy-sandbox/topics/demo).

 {% Partial 'privacy-sandbox/topics-feedback.njk' %}